SEAL-IIT-KGP/TWINSSE/disjunctive/README.md

 ---
 ### Specific changes in **sse_search.cpp**

-Remember, the test vector files will change for different database.
+Remember, the test vector files will change for different databases.
 This part is not automated yet.

 ```C++
 std::string res_query_file = "./results/res_query.csv";